uwarring82/AdvLab_Guide/Main.md

 The laboratory has two phases with different purposes:

 - **Learning phase** (preparation and lab work): This is not a test.
 You are here to learn.
 Mistakes are expected.
 Tutors teach.
 Questions are welcome.
-- **Assessment phase** (written and oral reports): This is the test.
+- **Assessment phase** (written and oral reports): This is where assessment happens.
 Your reports are graded.
 The learning phase prepares you for this.

 You will work with real instruments.
 You will face real uncertainty.
 Some days will be frustrating.
 Results will not always cooperate.